Faith Formation Team Bios

 Tori’s parents joined Nativity Church when she was 6 months old.
 Her hair is white so you do the math!
 Tori grew up in this congregation, was confirmed and married here, and her kids have grown up at Nativity, too.
 She has been in her current position with Faith Formation Grades 1-6 since 2007.
 In Tori’s words, “The Nativity community is alive and open to change – and is willing to explore new ways of bringing God’s love to the world.”
 An unapologetic academic, Tori holds BA degrees in History and Philosophy from the University of Minnesota, and an MA degree in History from William and Mary.
 Tori and her husband Keith will choose travel over home maintenance every time.
-They especially love to see their east-coast kids (Noah and his wife Hannah in Atlanta and Abby in Boston).
+They especially love to see their east-coast kids (Noah and his wife Hannah in San Diego and Abby in Boston).
 In her free time, Tori enjoys sewing, hosting family celebrations and planning the next trip.

 Being a part of a faith community has been a regular part of Kelly’s life since childhood.
 When she began looking for a new church community in spring of 2014, Kelly attended Nativity and felt welcomed and invited; additionally, her son had a lot of fun!
 Now a member and staff member, Kelly enjoys the close relationships with the many supportive people at Nativity, and she considers Nativity a place to anchor her and replenish her spiritually and emotionally.
 Kelly graduated from Luther Seminary in May 2016 with a concentration in Children, Youth & Family Ministry, and she is currently pursuing her Master of Theology at Luther Seminary.
 Her faith, her Native American Heritage and Christian commitment make her who she is today: a servant of God, an educator and a mom.
 Kelly and her son Ciaran enjoy life together through music, dancing, creating bad jokes, reading and traveling God’s beautiful creation.
 Wakan Tanka Kici Un.
 God Bless you.